Dusk (video game): Release

 Pre-orders for Dusk opened in August 2017.
 In a nod to the episodic shareware releases of 1990s first person shooters like Doom and Quake, pre-orderers gained immediate access to the first episode of Dusk, The Foothills, in advance of the full game's release.
 A closed beta for DuskWorld, Dusks multiplayer component, opened in December 2017 to selected volunteering participants.

 Dusk released into early access on January 11, 2018, containing both DuskWorld and the first two episodes of the singleplayer campaign.
 On June 12, 2018, New Blood Interactive announced that Dusk will be released for the Nintendo Switch.

 Dusk fully released out of early access on December 10, 2018, on the 25th anniversary of its inspiration, Doom.

-The Switch port was released on October 28, 2021, followed by a version for PlayStation 4 on October 31, 2023 and a version for Xbox Series X/S on October 31, 2025.
+The Switch port was released on October 28, 2021, followed by a version for PlayStation 4 on October 31, 2023, and a version for Xbox Series X/S on October 31, 2025.

-Prequel
+Prequel and spin-off

 On April 1, 2021, New Blood Interactive released a seeming April Fools joke in the form of screenshots of a 2D roguelike version of Dusk.
 The screenshots were soon revealed to be genuine previews of a real game.

 Dusk '82 ULTIMATE EDITION was released on October 22 for Halloween 2021.
 The game is an action/puzzler similar to Chip's Challenge, though with thematic and story elements of Dusk, and features chiptune versions of the Dusk soundtrack by Andrew Hulshult.

+In December 2025, New Blood Interactive announced the spin-off game Dungeons of Dusk, a turn-based dungeon crawler RPG.
+The game is set between the episodes of Dusk and is planned to release in 2026.